strudel-science/strudel-kit/README.md

 STRUDEL Kit is built on top of the Material UI (MUI) component library.
 [Read more about how to use MUI](https://mui.com/material-ui/getting-started/).

+## Contributions

+STRUDEL Kit welcomes contributions of all kinds!
+Learn how to submit suggestions and changes in [CONTRIBUTING.md](CONTRIBUTING.md).

 [strudel.science](https://strudel.science)